pixee/docs/docs/codemods/java/codeql_java_stack-trace-exposure.md

 ## F.A.Q.

-### Why is this transform marked as Merge Without Review?
+### Why is this codemod marked as Merge Without Review?

-This transform prevents internal coding details from reaching the HTTP response body, and we believe that fixing it presents zero risk.
+This codemod prevents internal coding details from reaching the HTTP response body, and we believe that fixing it presents zero risk.

-## Transform Settings
+## Codemod Settings

 N/A